Joao4569/farm_fresh/README.md

   - All the secmented sections of blocks so that I can extend this template later on and replace segments of it as needed.
   - Link to it's CSS file for styling.
   - The sites main header with logo, search bar, user related links and the link to the shopping cart.
+  - The search bar has the functionality to search for terms in either the products name or its description.
   - The delivery banner and navigation bar structure.
   - Code for displaying messages from Django by means of [toasts](#toasts).